-At Vectorized, we are always looking for ways to improve the developer
+At Redpanda, we are always looking for ways to improve the developer

 experience with Redpanda.
 We started with a simple one-line install